Theoretica

 No Matches

-GitHub last commit Codacy Badge C++20 PRs Welcome
+GitHub last commit Codacy Badge C++ PRs Welcome

 A C++ math library for scientific computing with a simple and elegant interface.

-Written in modern C++, Theoretica provides a comprenhensive suite of numerical methods designed for high-performance scientific computing, without the complexity and steep learning curve typically associated with numerical and performance-critical software.
+Written in modern C++, Theoretica is a comprehensive suite of numerical methods designed for high-performance scientific computing, focusing on elegance and simplicity, lowering the learning curve typically associated with such software.

-From simulating complex physical systems, to building machine learning models from scratch, Theoretica offers the speed of C++ with the readability of Python.
+Across many applications in science and data analysis, Theoretica offers the speed and robustness of C++ with the readability of Python.

 If you'd like to join us, to learn or to bring your expertise, make sure to read the Onboarding Guide and the Contributing Guide.
 Your help is valuable!

-• 🧠 Elegant & Intuitive API: Mathematical expressions should look like math, not like machine code.
+• 🧠 Intuitive API: Mathematical expressions should look like math, not like machine code.

 • ⚡ Blazing Fast: Built with zero-overhead abstractions to squeeze out every drop of performance from your CPU.